 A theatre symposium for young people also took place on September 29th in the Barbican Centre and Droichead Arts Centre, Drogheda, and included a participative drama and movement workshops with Gillian Hackett and Fiona Bawn-Thompson, a performance of Thou Shalt Not Kill and Uprising, and a post-performance discussion with good relations facilitator Deirdre Blakely, Project Outreach Co-ordinator Sinead O’Loughlin and Company Manager Freda Manweiler.

 79 participants attended the youth and adult symposium workshops and following performances and discussions.

-Smashing Times Theatre Company has developed a series of workshop models and used some of these during Acting for Change.
+Smashing Times Theatre and Film Company has developed a series of workshop models and used some of these during Acting for Change.
 The company can provide support and advice on using these models, planning and designing services around the accessible use of drama, and how to continue using drama and theatre to promote participation and active citizenship.
-For further details and support, contact the Smashing Times Theatre Company Company Manager, Freda Manweiler.
+For further details and support, contact the Smashing Times Company Manager, Freda Manweiler.